ArturoSG3/Bin-Packing-Videogame/README.md

 # Houssle

-*To run the videogame clone the repository and run the index file.
+-To run the videogame clone the repository and run the index file.

-*The code related to the operations needed to validate a match are inside js folder.
+-The code related to the operations needed to validate a match are inside js folder.

-*Assets folder includes all the images required.
+-Assets folder includes all the images required.